vipulchandan/BasicCalculator/README.md

 ### Customization

-You can customize the styles and appearance of the calculator by modifying the CSS file `Calculator.css`.
+You can customize the styles and appearance of the calculator by modifying the CSS file `app.css`.
 Feel free to update the styles to match your desired look and feel.

 ## Technologies Used